ausmani23/demclass/README.md

 + code: Contains all the R scripts that read data, run the models and generate output
 + data: Contains the starting dataset and country code information
 + meta: Contains .csv's that some of the scripts consult, when running

-In addition, if you run the scripts, you will notice that they will create folders named 'files' and 'output' the first time they run.

 + files: Stores files created by the scripts, as they run
 + output: Stores output created by the scripts